numpy/numpy/doc/neps/nep-0013-ufunc-overrides.rst

 .. _NEP13:

 ==========================================
-NEP 13 — A mechanism for overriding ufuncs
+NEP 13 — A mechanism for overriding Ufuncs
 ==========================================

 .. currentmodule:: numpy